poteb/ConfigurationService/README.md

       "DefaultConnection":"Data Source=.;Initial Catalog=myDb;Trusted_Connection=True",
       "AnotherConnection":"Server=dbserver;Database=yourDb;Trusted_Connection=True"
     }
-Here we use different the same SQL Server instance for our test environments but different databases.
+Here we use the same SQL Server instance for our test environments but different databases.
 And locally we use "." and a trusted connection.
 The base configuration remains unchanged.

 ### "Base" naming convention
 If the name of the json property being processed is named *base* or *Base* the result of the reference replaces the whole key-value pair.